codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/fan-in-fan-out.md

 {% endraw %}
 {% endhighlight %}

-Note the special use of `mode: parallel` declared at the root of our yaml.
+>Note the special use of `mode: parallel` declared at the root of our yaml.
 This syntax makes the pipeline use the full parallel mode.
-The order of your build steps doesn't matter in this case, each step is executed according to its [conditionals](https://codefresh.io/docs/docs/pipelines/conditional-execution-of-steps/).
+The order of your build steps doesn't matter in this case, each step is executed according to its [condition]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/).

 - Step1 (unit tests) fans out to Step2 and Step4 (web tests), which run in parallel
 - Step3 (smoke tests) does not execute until Step2 is completed